Curved Page Divider

 Daycare

-Where not eligible, foster parents can explore other government aid options such as Head Start, or they may choose to pay for the child's daycare out of pocket.
+Where not eligible, foster parents can explore other government aid options, such as Head Start, or they may choose to pay for the child's daycare out of pocket.

 Foster Care Tax Credits